How To Reverse Insulin Resistance Naturally

 The graphic below shows some simple swaps, we cover carbs, whole grains and more in depth in our Reboot and Nutrition courses if you’d like to learn more.

-Sugar can play a massive part in elevating insulin levels, as added sugars (those that are added during the production or cooking process, rather than occuring naturally) tend to cause a rapid rise in glucose levels when we eat or drink them.
+Sugar can play a massive part in elevating insulin levels, as added sugars (those that are added during the production or cooking process, rather than occurring naturally) tend to cause a rapid rise in glucose levels when we eat or drink them.
+This is especially true for sugary foods and drinks that are low in fiber and protein, such as sodas, fruit juices, baked goods made with refined flour, ultra-processed snacks, and even many "healthy" foods like commercial cereals and granola bars.

-Whereas when sugar in eaten in whole foods (such as fruit), the fibre in these foods slows down how quickly the sugars are absorbed.
-This means 2-3 servings of whole fruit/day is ok for most people (and fruit is actually protective against many chronic health issues!).
+On the other hand, when sugar is consumed as part of whole foods (like fruit), the fiber in these foods slows down the absorption of sugar, preventing those blood sugar spikes.
+For most people, 2-3 servings of whole fruit a day is fine, and fruit itself is actually protective against many chronic health conditions.

-To learn more about sugar, check out our blog post here.
-We also have loads of refined sugar free recipes in our Lifestyle Lounge, Reboot course, and Nutrition course.
+For more tips on reducing sugar (while still enjoying treats!), check out our blog post here.
+You can also find plenty of refined-sugar-free recipes in our Reboot course, and Nutrition courses.

-We have lots of plant protein rich meal ideas in our Lifestyle Lounge, Reboot Course, and Nutrition course, we also take a deep dive into protein, fat and carbs (and how to eat for better health without restricting) in our courses.
+We have many plant protein-rich meal ideas available in our Reboot Course, and Nutrition course.
+Plus, we dive deep into how to balance protein, fat, and carbs for better health without restriction in our courses.

 Tip #4: Move your body regularly

-Did you know, exercise is one of THE most effective ways to improve insulin sensitivity and reverse insulin resistance?!
+Exercise is one of THE most powerful tools for improving insulin sensitivity and reversing insulin resistance!

-During aerobic exercise, our body burns more glucose and fat for fuel, which can help to reduce insulin resistance.
-Exercise also helps reduce inflammation and improve heart health.
+During aerobic exercise, your body burns more glucose and fat for fuel, which helps reduce insulin resistance.
+Exercise also helps lower inflammation and supports heart health.

-As we mentioned earlier, our muscle cells are what take up 70-90% of the glucose from our blood stream, and the more we exercise, the more glucose we use.
-Exercise also increases the number of Glut-4 receptors in our muscle cells (those little receptors that insulin attaches to, to let glucose into our cells).
-This means the more exercise we do, the more effectively our body is able to take up glucose, which improves our insulin sensitivity.
+As we mentioned earlier, our muscle cells absorb 70-90% of the glucose in our bloodstream.
+The more we exercise, the more glucose we use.
+Exercise also increases the number of Glut-4 receptors in our muscle cells, which are responsible for letting glucose into cells.
+More exercise means more receptors, allowing our body to take up glucose more effectively, thus improving insulin sensitivity.

-Resistance training can also help our body store glucose more efficiently in muscle tissue, further improving insulin sensitivity.
+Resistance training is especially beneficial because it helps store glucose more efficiently in muscle tissue, further boosting insulin sensitivity.
+Building muscle mass is key to combating insulin resistance.

-Aim for at least 30 minutes of moderate-intensity exercise most days of the week, and don’t forget to include strength training (weights or resistance training).
+Aim for at least 30 minutes of moderate-intensity exercise most days of the week, and include strength training (such as weights or resistance exercises) at least three days a week to target all muscle groups.

-If you struggle to get a block of exercise in during the day, try exercise snacking - incorporating short bursts of movement throughout the day, as research shows this can be just as effective as one longer workout.
-Even a 10 minute walk after meals can reduce blood sugar levels by up to 22%!
+If finding time for a longer workout is challenging, consider “exercise snacking”—incorporating short bursts of movement throughout the day.
+Research shows that even this approach can be just as effective as a longer workout.
+For instance, a 10-minute walk after meals can reduce blood sugar levels by up to 22%.

 We cover exercise in depth, as well as lots of practical tips and resources to help you get moving, in our Reboot and Activity courses.